+The Council's new strategic plan 2018-2025 outlines five key priority areas which are supported by 12 programmes.
 The Council Plan outlines the way in which the Council is organised to carry out its affairs.
 It outlines the structures in place, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.